 A Miami native and one of five children, Madeleine was raised trilingual (English, Spanish, French) and is a proud graduate of Miami-Dade County Public Schools.
 She holds a B.A. in International Studies from the University of Chicago and a diploma from Sciences Po in Paris.

 A strong supporter of opportunities for youth, she served for two years as a counselor for an after-school program on Chicago’s South Side and spent one year as a teacher’s assistant in the English-as-a-Second-Language classroom of a Chicago elementary school.
 When she returned to Miami, Madeleine was a volunteer tutor at the Overtown Youth Center for several years.
+She is also a former ReadingPal at Centro Mater in Little Havana.
+For her impact and potential, she was chosen as a Class XI Miami Fellow, participating in a leadership program that used the local community (and Medellin, Colombia) as a learning laboratory.

 She and her husband, Mike, live in Miami with their two young sons.